LupeBB/Matching-Card-Game/README.md

 ## How to play:

- Markup : * Bullet list
-              * Nested bullet
-                  * Sub-nested bullet etc
-          * Bullet list item 2Clicking on the cards will turn them over and display a symbol.
+Clicking on the cards will turn them over and display a symbol.
 The goal is to match two cardsnof the same symbol at a time.
 Then try to match all cards in pairs.
 There is a timer to track time of player.

+Markup :  - - - -